iwterry/2024-software-dev-learning-journey/udacity_cognizant_skills_accelerator_projects/README.md

 The following are some of the things I accomplished as part of doing this project (as taken from the project's evaluation rubric):
  - using Eureka Server for service discovery
  - creating REST APIs
- - writing tests for the Vehicle API
+ - writing tests for the Vehicles API
- - using OpenAPI to document the Vehicle API
+ - using OpenAPI to document the Vehicles API